 I must admit in general I’m not a huge fan of local cinema.
-Aussie films are often grim and bleak and sacrifice a compelling plot for creating atmosphere.
+Aussie films are often grim and bleak and favor atmosphere over a compelling plot.

 There was a really nice romantic film called Dead Letter Office made by the people who produced and wrote Sea Change on ABC TV.
 Hardly anybody saw that film but it’s lovely and completely unpretentious.
 And as a strange coincidence, it also uses dance as a form of liberation for people stuck in old, unproductive ways of living.
 Lantana was undoubtedly grim but worked – I have a number of theories why, starting with a really great script, but I’ll share them at a later date.
 I’m sure there are other Aussie films I’ve liked but I can’t think of any right now.
 Which is rather sad.

 So why does Strictly Ballroom buck this trend?
 I think because it uses a really compelling story model.
 It has an identifiable hero, standing up against the odds for freedom of expression and accepting the consequences.
 Definite elements of the hero’s journey there.

 Scott Hastings leaves the tribe, faces numerous trials and tribulations which he overcomes thanks to his sidekicks and his own courage, and he returns to the tribe bearing the elixir of a new way of dancing which revitalizes his family and friends.
 There’s even a symbolic death when he decides towards the end that he’s going to toe the line for the sake of the people he cares for, even though that means breaking the heart of the girl he loves.

 Wow!
 All this mythic structure.
 I love it.